rems-project/sail/doc/internals.md

 desugared by the
 [initial_check](https://github.com/rems-project/sail/blob/sail2/src/initial_check.mli)
-file, which performs some basic checks in addition from mapping the parse AST to the full AST.
+file, which performs some basic checks in addition from mapping the parse AST to the main AST.

 ## Overall Structure